GoogleCloudPlatform/chef-google-compute/README.md

   WINDOWS to indicate that this is a Windows image.
 This value is purely informational and does not enable or disable any features.

+* `labels` -
+  Labels to apply to this VpnTunnel.

+* `label_fingerprint` -
+  Output only.
+The fingerprint used for optimistic locking of this resource.
+Used internally during updates.

 * `id` -
   Output only.
 The unique identifier for the resource.
 This identifier